A Survey on Video Diffusion Models: Video Editing

 \subsubsection{Recolor \& Restyle}

-$\bullet$ \textbf{Recolor} Video colorization involves inferring plausible and temporally consistent colors for grayscale frames, which requires considering temporal, spatial and semantic consistency as well as color richness and faithfulness simultaneously.
-Built on the pre-trained T2I model, ColorDiffuser~\cite{colorDiffusers} proposes two novel techniques: the Color Propagation Attention as a replacement for optical flow, and Alternated Sampling Strategy to capture spatio-temporal relationships between adjacent frames.
+$\bullet$ \textbf{Recolor} Video colorization aims to infer realistic and consistent colors for grayscale frames, balancing temporal, spatial, semantic consistency, color richness, and faithfulness.
+ColorDiffuser~\cite{colorDiffusers}, built on a pre-trained T2I model, introduces Color Propagation Attention to replace optical flow and an Alternated Sampling Strategy to capture spatio-temporal relationships between adjacent frames.

 $\bullet$ \textbf{Restyle} Style-A-Video~\cite{styleavideo} designs a combined way of control conditions: text for style guidance, video frames for content guidance, and attention maps for detail guidance.
 Notably, the work features zero-shot, namely, no additional per-video training or fine-tuning is required.
+Diffutoon\cite{diffutoon} solve the toon shading task by dividing it into four sub-problems: stylization, consistency enhancement, structure guidance and colorization.
+They utilize Stable Diffusion\cite{stablediffusion} for stylization while ControlNet\cite{controlnet} is used for both outline-based generation and video coloring.